flet-dev/website/docs/guides/python/colors.md

 #### Theme colors

-There are 30 named Theme colors in [`theme.ColorScheme`](/docs/controls/page#colorscheme-class) that are are generated based on the `color_scheme_seed` property.
-The default seed color value is 'blue'.
+There are 30 named theme colors in [`theme.color_scheme`](/docs/controls/page#colorscheme-class) that are are generated based on the `color_scheme_seed` property.
+The default seed color value is "blue".

 ```
 # example for generating page theme colors based on the seed color